Warren Moon: Seattle Seahawks

 Moon signed with the Seattle Seahawks as a free agent in 1997, made the Pro Bowl, and was named Pro Bowl MVP.
 He played for them for two seasons.

 Kansas City Chiefs

 Moon signed as a free agent with the Kansas City Chiefs as a backup in 1999.
+Moon's 291st and final touchdown pass was an eight-yard pass to Troy Drayton against the St. Louis Rams on October 22, 2000, a game in which the Chiefs defeated the defending champions 54–34.
 He played in only three games in two years with the Chiefs and announced his retirement at age 44 on January 25, 2001.
-Moon's 291st and final touchdown pass was an eight-yard pass to Troy Drayton against the St. Louis Rams on October 22, 2000, a game in which the Chiefs defeated the defending champions 54–34.